fpawelczyk/bachelor-thesis-2021/README.md

 texts and others (there exist a lot of dictionaries for political texts, but even here the language barrier is still very large since most of today’s dictionaries focus on English language).

+# Note
+This is an old code.
+It is not a comprehensive reflection of my current coding abilities and is not following good practices of coding.
+Also, since some of the data is not publicly available the code does not run through on your machine.
+With this repo I just want to show from where I started to signal potential employers my professional development.